amarfts/ph_scheduler/README.md

-# 🧪 Pharmacy Duty Poster Bot
+# 🧪 Pharmacy Duty Poster

 Automated backend service to fetch local pharmacy duty schedules (from PDFs), convert them to images, and schedule Facebook posts for multiple pharmacies — all without manual intervention.